Skip to content

 • If the endpoint requires authorization, all authorized sessions receive events

-• If the endpoint requires specific roles, only sessions with those roles receive events
+• If the endpoint requires specific roles, user names, or user IDs, only sessions matching those values receive events (checks DefaultRoleClaimType, DefaultNameClaimType, and DefaultUserIdClaimType)

 Authorize Scope with Roles